 The Mayo Clinic defines TBI as an injury that occurs when an external mechanical force causes brain dysfunction.
 Traumatic brain injury usually results from a violent blow or jolt to the head or body.
 An object that penetrates the skull, such as a bullet or shattered piece of bone, also can cause traumatic brain injury, which may cause wide-ranging physical and psychological effects.
 Some signs or symptoms may appear immediately after the traumatic event, while others may appear days or weeks later.

-Even when a head injury does not involve a TBI, it can result in damage to a person’s ability to breathe and enjoy full use of senses such as sight and hearing.
+Even when a head injury in Alexandria does not involve a TBI, it can result in damage to a person’s ability to breathe and enjoy full use of senses such as sight and hearing.

 Part of the danger of organ damage is that it is not visible.
 As a result, after an accident, while the body is flushed with adrenaline and potentially pain medications, a person with organ damage may not recognize the injury until far later.
 For example, if there is hemorrhaging, it may not be noticed until a full examination takes place or complications arise.